Find out which DC villains fans dislike most! This list of the worst DC villains ranks the most despised foes.

 He sold these, but Hal Jordan soon became aware of his activities and investigated what he was doing, suspecting that he was behind the four scientists’ kidnappings.
 Nevertheless, he easily defeated them and returned the four scientists (and his friend, whom he had used as bait) to their normal state.

 Hammond managed to escape and decided to fully expose himself to the meteorite, which didn’t go too well for him.
 His brain grew exponentially, granting him immortality, telepathy and telekinesis.
-Unfortunately, he also became unable to speak or use his body, so he was trapped in a constant, motionless state, not something you really want to affect you for the rest of your immortal life.
+Unfortunately, he also became unable to speak or use his body, so he was trapped in a constant, motionless state, not something you want to affect you for the rest of your immortal life.

-Hammond has been regularly defeated by Hal Jordan, who manages to outsmart him despite his enhanced genius, and was once beaten by Dr Martin Stein.
+Hammond has been regularly defeated by Hal Jordan, who manages to outsmart him despite his enhanced genius and was once beaten by Dr Martin Stein.
 He did become more powerful when he swallowed the Power Battery of the Orange Lantern Corps and was possessed by Ophidian.

 1. Polka Dot Man